A Day in the Life of a Social Media Manager

 • Content production – graphics, images… even blogs or video if that is part of the contract with the client

-• Content curation – requesting imagery, blogs and other content from the client, sourcing industry content, collating influencer and user-generated content
+• Content curation – requesting imagery, blogs, and other content from the client, sourcing industry content, collating influencer and user-generated content

 • Invoicing – sending monthly invoices, checking invoicing calendar